 After graduating from Mississippi State in the fall of 2013, I returned home and began teaching at the local high school.
 During my four and a half years of teaching high school, I taught biology, honors biology and became the sole agriculture teacher.

 As the sole agriculture teacher, I was responsible for coaching all of the FFA competitive teams.
-I coached teams for poultry judging, dairy cattle judging, livestock judging, horse judging, nursery and landscaping competitions, soil judging and floriculture.
+I coached successful teams for poultry judging, dairy cattle judging, livestock judging, horse judging, nursery and landscaping competitions, soil judging and floriculture.

 I am currently working on completing my Master’s degree in Agriculture from the University of Tennessee.
 I expect to graduate with this degree in the spring of 2020.